alawto01/hello-world/README.md

 # hello-world
-This is a new repository to demonstrate my understanding of computer programming
+My name is Angelica Lawton and I am new to coding.